antfu/eslint-flat-config-utils/README.md

     }
   )

-// And you can directly return the pipeline object to `eslint.config.mjs`
+// And you can directly return the composer object to `eslint.config.mjs`
 ```

 ## Sponsors